narayan-paudel/DSPS_ejones/HW8/VisReview_ePaudel.md

 3) Curve fitting over the data points could have made it easier to study the trends of the data.

 The good quality of the plot is that it plots each data points with associated error bars that helps us to decide to what extent could we believe the data.
 The plot is honestly showing how number of molecules changes with temperature.

+# FBB
+the review is well argued.

+100%